alfredpcleung/edunexus2-backend/docs/backend-overview.md

 | DELETE | /projects/:id  | Delete project      | Yes  | :id         | {msg}    |
 | DELETE | /projects/     | Delete all projects | Yes  |             | {msg}    |

-- Only the owner or an admin can update/delete a project.
-- owner is set automatically to the authenticated user on creation.

 ---

 ### Contacts